DepFCD/DepFCD/README.md

 ##### Intrusive Operation Identification
-This directory contains the data of different kinds of intrusive modification generate by running the tool `dep_facade.exe`,  following diagram shows the detail of each file.
+This directory contains the data of different kinds of intrusive modification generated by  `dep_facade.exe`.
+The  following diagram shows the detail of each file.

 - `<project name>-<version>`
 	- access_modify_entities.csv - The number of entities modified by accessibility